-The following driver-read-only field, max_virtqueue_pairs only exists if VIRTIO_NET_F_MQ is set.
-This field specifies the maximum number of each of transmit and receive virtqueues (receiveq1...receiveqN and transmitq1...transmitqN respectively) that can be configured once VIRTIO_NET_F_MQ is negotiated.
+The following driver-read-only field, max_virtqueue_pairs only exists if VIRTIO_NET_F_MQ or VIRTIO_NET_F_RSS is set.
+This field specifies the maximum number of each of transmit and receive virtqueues (receiveq1...receiveqN and transmitq1...transmitqN respectively) that can be configured once at least one of these features is negotiated.